omegat-org/omegat/release/readme.txt

       http://java.com

 Windows and Linux users may need to install Java if it is not already done.
+The OmegaT project also offers versions with Java included.
 MacOSX users have Java already installed on their machines.

 On a properly installed machine, you should be able to launch OmegaT by double-clicking the OmegaT.jar file.